Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

                <li>With the pop-up the user has an extra browser window which incidentally can be closed or set the focus to the parent page.
 It’s recommended to handle those scenarios also to ensure a great user experience.<br></li>
                <li>Opening the pop-up with default size, might cause scrollbars if users with low vision resizes the text size.<br></li>
                <li>Some flows might require more space and are not suited for pop-ups.</li>
-               <li>Not able to fully utilize Nets eID Broker custom branding and layout theming.</li>
+               <li>Not able to fully utilize Signaturgruppen Broker custom branding and layout theming.</li>
             </ul>
          </td>
       </tr>